-The Indian sub-continent has a global reputation of being a union of several culture and age old traditions.
-One of the prominent elements of this union is the Indian cuisine.
-Known for its heavy use of traditional and home grown spices and herbs, the cuisine of India is a gorgeous reflection of the country’s rich culture.
-To give you a glimpse of delicacies offered from the kitchens of India, here is a list of ten famous foods whose pictures might be enough to make you want to travel to India.
-Try not to salivate too much!
+Known for its heavy use of traditional and home grown spices and herbs, India’s cuisine is a reflection of the country’s rich culture.
+To give you a glimpse of delicacies offered from the kitchens of India, here is a list of 10 of the most wonderful dishes to whet your appetite.

 Considered to be the signature non-vegetarian dish of India, butter chicken is exactly how it sounds.
 Prepared in thick and spicy gravy, this chicken dish is made rich with a lot of butter in it.
 One bite and you won’t be able to stop yourself until the bowl is clean and empty as new.

-Considered to be the vegetarian alternative to butter chicken, Kadhai Paneer is a deep cooked cottage cheese preparation, made in thick gravy (or dry) and with oodles of Indian spices.
+Considered to be the vegetarian alternative to butter chicken, Kadhai Paneer is a deep-fried cottage cheese preparation, made in thick gravy (or dry) and with oodles of Indian spices.
 Get introduced to one of the most popular vegetarian dishes in India.

-Best Consume With: Tandoori Roti and chopped onion salad.
+Best consumed with: tandoori roti and chopped onion salad.

 While Masala Dosa is the representative of South Indian cuisine, Hyderabadi Biryani represents non-vegetarian delicacies from the southern India area.
-Nationally famous, biryani is a rice preparation mixed with meat (chicken or mutton), spices, onions, yoghurt, coriander leaves, and a hint of saffron.
-Mouthwatering?
-Indeed!
+An iconic dish, biryani is a rice preparation mixed with meat (chicken or mutton), spices, onions, yoghurt, coriander leaves, and a hint of saffron.

-Behold the king of desserts in India!
-Moving on from the spicy treats from the sub-continent, let’s take a look at some sweet offerings from India — and when talking about the sweet food products in India, it can only start with the famous Gulaab Jaamun, which are made from milk solids kneaded into a dough and deep fried in the form of balls.
+Behold the king of desserts in India – the famous Gulaab Jaamun, made from milk solids kneaded into a dough and deep fried in the form of balls.

 ‘Ras’ means juice and ‘Malai’ means cream.
-This sweet dish, originating from the eastern state of West Bengal, is a lethal combination of unripeedn curd cheese (called ‘Chhena’) soaked in milk syrup made by boiling milk with sugar, cardamom, saffron, and pistachios.
-The word ‘lip-smacking’ was probably invented to describe this special Indian dessert offering.
+This sweet dish, originating from the eastern state of West Bengal, is a combination of unripened curd cheese (called ‘Chhena’) soaked in milk syrup made by boiling milk with sugar, cardamom, saffron, and pistachios.

 Not that the Northern part of India rules the cuisine culture, but it does has a lot of it to offer; Choley Bhature is another one in the list.
 A combination of spicy chick peas (Choley) and fried bread made from bleached wheat flour (Bhature), the delicacy has a reputation of sidelining any dish on a table.